munoztd0/Computational-Modelling/ReadMe.md

-This porject consisted in learning a specific data processing method used in the framework of computational modelling, mainly revolved around the notions of model falsification and parameter recovery which are central in a theory-driven approach to modelling.
+This project consisted in learning a specific data processing method used in the framework of computational modelling, mainly revolved around the notions of model falsification and parameter recovery which are central in a theory-driven approach to modelling.